-EKO Smile reward program:
+• EKO Smile reward program:

 In 2022, EKO created the new "EKO Smile" Reward Program with the aim of directly benefiting EKO customers in in their daily transactions, the high quality and fast service, as well as the creation of a personalized transaction experience.
 EKO Smile is a program that interacts with its members through different communication channels, the main one being the EKO Smile App, in order to provide timely and targeted information on the news and offers of the program.
 EKO customers can pay contactlessly by scanning their receipt, automatically receive Smile points, make online purchases with free delivery, transfer Smile points, offer Smile points to social actions, redeem Smile points online for gift vouchers, view their transaction history and participate in unique experiences.
-At the same time, through the strategy where necessary, through targeted actions across the entire range of EKO products, both existing and future products.
+At the same time, through the EKO Smile loyalty platform, EKO gains a better understanding of consumers and their needs, having the ability to communicate and respond to them in a personalized way, reshaping its strategy where necessary, through targeted actions across the entire range of EKO products, both existing and future products.
 Finally, the program favours the strengthening of EKO's relations with its partners, through the provision of tools to increase their sales, while overall it contributes positively to the increase of EKO's overall market share.